MuKnIO/SEQ-Core-Elements/OVERVIEW.md

 ### Exchange rate RPCs

 The exchange RPCs will provide a read and write interface to the node's exchange rate map used for comparing fees. `getfeeexchangerates` returns the entire exchange rate map, and `setfeeeexchangerates` overrides the current exchange rate map with whatever is provided as its inputs.
-Note that there is no union between the old and new exchange rate map: the new map completely overrides the current.
+Note that there is no union between the current and new exchange rate map: the new map completely overrides the current.

 | Category | Name | Changes |
 | -------- | ---- | ------- |